appreciated/designer-for-flow/README.md

 This is a Application which allows the user to create and edit existing Java Classes which use the Vaadin Platform.

+# Executing
+For developement purposes the Application can be run using `mvn spring-boot:run` or directly by running the `com.github.appreciated.designer.Application` class from your IDE.

 # Building
 To build the project run the following maven command:
 `mvn clean install -Pproduction`

-After executing the ready to use electron application can be found `target/electron/designer-for-flow-<archtype>`.
+After executing the ready to use electron application can be found under `target/electron/designer-for-flow-<archtype>`.

 # Branching